KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 Now imagine that we apply some deblurring algorithm, which restores the frequency components that are still present in the data.
 We also assume that it does not “invent” data, but assumes that things not seen by the measurement should be set to zero.
 That will result in an approximately rectangular PSF.
-This is illustrated in figure [54](#fig:resolgibbs), where we assumed that all frequencies below 0.16 could still be restored, whereas the higher frequencies were filtered away by the measurement PSF.
+This is illustrated in [](#fig:resolgibbs), where we assumed that all frequencies below 0.16 could still be restored, whereas the higher frequencies were filtered away by the measurement PSF.
 The inverse Fourier transform of a rectangular function is a sinc function ({math}`\mbox{sinc}(x) =
 \sin(x)/x`), as can easily be verified:

 ```{math}